 Pravanjan Choudhury, Capillary Technologies

 Pravanjan Choudhury, CTO at Capillary Technologies, will be speaking on Five reasons Why a Multi-tenant Data Lakes is a Different Ballgame on Day 2 at the Data Lake Summit.
-His talk will stress on the key aspects of modeling multi-tenant data lakes as a system around the modern data lake concepts.
-Capillary’s Multi-Tenant Data Lake provides the ‘Consumer Data Platform’ for our customers of various verticals like retail, grocery, FnB, and jewelry, etc. This data platform generates the essential insights that form the base for effective marketing engagement and eventually leads to consumer retention and loyalty.
-Catch him live on October 14 at 1 pm PDT to learn more on Capillary’s Multi-Tenant Data Lake.
+His talk will stress the key aspects of modeling multi-tenant data lakes as a system around the modern data lake concepts.
+Capillary’s Multi-Tenant Data Lake provides the ‘Consumer Data Platform’ for our customers of various verticals like retail, grocery, FnB, jewelry, etc. This data platform generates the essential insights that form the base for effective marketing engagement and eventually leads to consumer retention and loyalty.
+Catch him live on October 14 at 1 pm PDT to learn more about Capillary’s Multi-Tenant Data Lake.

 Pravanjan has been responsible for taking Capillary’s product vision forward and ensuring partner brands always stay consumer-ready through the solutions the company provides.
 In his time at Capillary, he acted as the chief architect of the company’s data-driven technology stack.
 With a doctorate and bachelor’s from IIT – Kharagpur, Pravanjan was the principal architect at Silicon Valley startup Minekey where he developed products around content personalization, recommendation, search, social collaboration, and microblogging Pravan.png.
 He has also worked with several research groups and acted as a consultant for National Semiconductors, where he helped them in the domain of Embedded Systems design and verification.